 Recommendations: No change in listing status is recommended.
-In collaboration with the U. S. Fish and Wildlife Service, NMDGF should continue to monitor post-fire effects on the aquatic macroinvertebrates and riparian corridor of Bitter Creek.
-NMDGF and cooperators should continue implementing strategies of the state conservation plan to alleviate threats and achieve recovery of this species.
+In collaboration with the U. S. Fish and Wildlife Service, NMDGF should continue to monitor the aquatic macroinvertebrates and riparian corridor of Bitter Creek.
+NMDGF and cooperators should continue implementing strategies of the state and federal recovery plans to alleviate threats and achieve recovery of this species.

-- Balleau Groundwater, Inc. 1996.
-Interrelation of groundwater and surface water at Bitter Lake National Wildlife Refuge.
-A report prepared for the U.S. Department of Justice.
-16 pp. (with addenda). - Balleau Groundwater, Inc. 1997.
+- Balleau Groundwater, Inc. 1997.
 Annotated abstract of water-rights administration Bitter Lake National Wildlife Refuge.
 A report prepared for the U.S. Department of Justice.
-22 pp. (with addenda). - Balleau Groundwater, Inc. 1999.
-Source-water protection zones for Bitter Lake National Wildlife Refuge.
-A report prepared for the U.S. Department of Justice.
-42 pp. - Bitner, M. J. and T. Graves.
-1992.
-Effect of lot sizes on potential ground-water contaminants from conventional septic-tank systems: numerical modeling.
-Policy Coordinating Committee.
-47 pp. - Boyer, D. G. 1986.
-Differences in produced water contaminants from oil and gas operations in New Mexico implications for regulatory action.
-Pp. 291-316, In Proceedings of the Conference on Southwestern Ground Water Issues (National Water Well Association, Publisher). - Bureau of Land Management.
-1994.
-Draft resource management plan/environmental impact statement for the Roswell Resource Area, Roswell, New Mexico, and draft resource management plan amendment/environmental impact statement for the Carlsbad Resource Area, Carlsbad, New Mexico.
-Bureau of Land Management, Roswell, NM. - Burgmer, T., H. Hillebrand, and M. Pfenninger.
-2007.
-Effects of climate-driven temperature changes on the diversity of freshwater macroinvertebrates.
-Oecologia 151:03-103. - Cole, G. A. 1981.
+22 pp. (with addenda). - Cole, G. A. 1981.
 Gammarus desperatus, a new species from New Mexico (Crustacea: Amphipoda).
 Hydrobiologia 76:27-32. - Cole, G. A. 1985.
 Analysis of the Gammarus-pecos complex (Crustacea: Amphipoda) in and New Mexico, USA.
 Journal of the Arizona-Nevada Academy of Science 20:93-103. - Cole, G. A. 1988a.
 Noel's amphipod (Gammarus desperatus).
 Final Report submitted to the New Mexico Department of Game and Fish Endangered Species Program under Professional Service Contract 519-77-02.
 6 pp. - Cole, G. A. 1988b.
 A report on the status of Amphipoda, including Gammarus desperatus in New Mexico.
 Submitted to the New Mexico Department of Game and Fish Endangered Species Program under Professional Service Contract 519-77-02.
-15 pp. - Covich, A. P. and J. H. Thorp.
-1991.
-Crustacea: introduction and Peracarida.
-Pp. 665-689, In Ecology and Classification of North American Freshwater Invertebrates, James H. Thorp and Alan P. Covich, eds.
-Academic Press, 911 pp. - Eisler, R. 1987.
-Polycyclic aromatic hydrocarbon hazards to fish, wildlife, and invertebrates: a syntopic review.
-U.S. Fish and Wildlife Service.
-Contaminant Hazard Reviews Report No. 11, Biological Report 85 (1.11). - Gervasio, V., D. J. Berg, B. K. Lang, N. Allan, and S. I Guttman.
+15 pp. - Gervasio, V., D. J. Berg, B. K. Lang, N. Allan, and S. I Guttman.
 2004.
 Genetic structure of the Gammarus pecos species complex (Crustacea: Amphipoda) in Chihuahuan Desert springs.
-Limnology and Oceanography 49(2):520-531. - Green, J. and M. W. Trett.
-1989.
-The fate and effects of oil in freshwater.
-Elsevier Science Publishing Co., Inc., New York. - Havlik, M. E. and L. L. Marking.
-1987.
-Effects of contaminants on naiad mollusks (Unionidae): a review.
-U. S. Fish and Wildlife Service, Resource Publication 164. - Hennighausen, F. H. 1969.
-Meters and their effects in the Roswell Artesian Basin in Chaves and Eddy counties, New Mexico.
-Pp. 29-33, In 14th Annual New Mexico Water Conference (Water Resources Institute). - Jercinovic, D. E. 1982.
-Assessment of refined petroleum-product contamination problems in surface and ground waters of New Mexico.
-Water Pollution Control Bureau, New Mexico Environmental Improvement Division, EID/WPC-82/5. - Jercinovic, D. E. 1984.
-Petroleum-product contamination of soil and water in New Mexico.
-New Mexico Environmental Improvement Division, EID/GWH84/2. - Lang, B. K. 2002.
-Status of aquatic mollusks of New Mexico.
-NMDGF Completion Report E-20 (5-9) submitted to the Division of Federal Aid, U. S. Fish and Wildlife Service, Albuquerque, NM. - Lang, B. K. 2005.
+Limnology and Oceanography 49(2):520-531. - Lang, B. K. 2005.
 Macroinvertebrate of Bitter Lake National Wildlife Refuge.
 NMDGF Completion Report E-56-(1-3) submitted to the Division of Federal Aid, U. S. Fish and Wildlife Service, Albuquerque, NM. - Lang, B. K. 2007.
 Macroinvertebrate of Bitter Lake National Wildlife Refuge.
-NMDGF Annual Report E-56-4 submitted to the Division of Federal Aid, U. S. Fish and Wildlife Service, Albuquerque, NM. - Lang , B. K. 2008.
+NMDGF Annual Report E-56-4 submitted to the Division of Federal Aid, U. S. Fish and Wildlife Service, Albuquerque, NM. - Lang, B. K. 2008.
 Macroinvertebrate of Bitter Lake National Wildlife Refuge.
 NMDGF Annual Report E-56-5 submitted to the Division of Federal Aid, U. S. Fish and Wildlife Service, Albuquerque, NM. - Lang, B. K. 2010.
 Macroinvertebrate of Bitter Lake National Wildlife Refuge.
-NMDGF Performance Report E-56-7 submitted to the Division of Federal Aid, U. S. Fish and Wildlife Service, Albuquerque, NM.
+NMDGF Performance Report E- 56-7 submitted to the Division of Federal Aid, U. S. Fish and Wildlife Service, Albuquerque, NM.
+Mehlhop, P. 1992.
+Establishment of a rare mollusc inventory and monitoring program for New Mexico.